CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/011/ReadMe.md

 Remember to replace `{connectionString}` and `{projectName}` with your actual connection string and project name.

+### Grabbing Specific Tables

+If you want to grab only a subset of the tables in the database, you can specify which tables you want with the `--table` flag.
+In the following example, I'm only grabbing the `Products`, `Suppliers` and `Categories` tables.

+> ```bash
+> dotnet ef dbcontext scaffold "Server=.;Database=WestWind;Trusted_Connection=True;TrustServerCertificate=True" Microsoft.EntityFrameworkCore.SqlServer -o Models --context-dir DAL --context WestWindContext --data-annotations --table Products --table Suppliers --table Categories
+> ```

 ## Creating a CRUD App for WestWind Wholesale

 With the foundations of the project set up, it's time to move on to the [steps for creating a CRUD-based application](./StepByStep/ReadMe.md).